HoldenCreative/wp_weeverapps/readme.txt

 == Changelog ==

+= 1.3.10 =
+* Improved handling for blogs with large amounts of content
+* Improved support tab

 = 1.3.8 =
 * Additional photo feed options
 * Ability to add photo to contact along with miscellaneous information (such as hours of operation)